 - Test a persuasive advertising message

-- Determine how any people like an idea
+- Determine how many people like an idea

 Quantitative research assumes you know what you are looking for.
-If you are not sure what you are looking, than you are still in the discovery phase and need to be conducting a qualitative study with more open-ended questions that will help you find what you should be measuring or looking at.
+If you are still in the discovery phase, than a qualitative study will uncover areas to formulate a hypothesis.

-If however, you have hypotheses and want to test them (like offering new painting classes at different price points), than a quantitative survey is the way to go.
+If however, you have hypothesis and want to test it (like offering new painting classes at different price points), than a quantitative survey is the way to go.
 Of course, you can use a combination by following quantitative questions up with a qualitative question to get more details.